Hermanhyl/Semester-Project-2-Auction/README.md

 Here is the link for the API used for this project: https://v2.api.noroff.dev/docs/static/index.html#/

-You will find the fetch calls used under auction-profiles and auction-listings
+You will find the fetch calls used under auction-profiles and auction-listings.

 ##Planing Resources